On the kinetic description of the objective molecular dynamics: A Mean-field model for long-range interaction

 \section{A Mean-field model for long-range interaction}

-In this section, we focus on the mean-field scaling system described by Eqs.~\eqref{simu_dynamic_xw_1N} using the BBGKY hierarchy.
-This leads to a kinetic equation Eq.~\eqref{P1UR} where the particle distribution function is influenced by an averaged force field.
+In this section, we focus on the derivation of a mesoscopic model from the mean-field scaling system described by Eqs.~\eqref{simu_dynamic_xw_1N}.
+This leads to the kinetic equation Eq.~\eqref{P1UR}, where the particle distribution function is influenced by an averaged force field.
 This equation can be further reduced to Eq.~\eqref{PR}.

-We establish the well-posedness of Eq.~\eqref{P1UR}.
-The rigorous justification of convergence for the approximate ``particle solution" to Eq.~\eqref{PR} follows as a consequence of our well-posed theory.
+There are two approaches to complete the formalism of the mean-field limit on the single-particle phase space.
+One utilizes the concept of empirical measure and establishes the stability of the mean-field equation through Dobrushin's estimate \cite{Dobrushin, GMR2013}.
+The other approach, based on the BBGKY hierarchy, involves the $N$-particle distribution and demonstrates that it marginally satisfies the mean field equation.
+The former approach is simpler, while the latter is more flexible.
+In our presentation, we opt for the latter approach in the formal derivation as it can be applied to both scalings, and utilize the former approach for rigorous derivation.
+More details on the relation between these two approaches can be found in \cite{Golse2005, golse2016dynamics}.